vishalchovatiya/CPP_Templates/PART 1: All about virtual keyword C++: How virtual function works.md

 As you can see there are some benefits we have achieved using virtual keywords are:
 1. **Run time polymorphism**: Behavioural functions will be identified at runtime & would be called by their type like if `protocol` is wifi then execute `wifi_t::authenticate()` & `wifi_t::connect()`.
-2. **Reusability of code**: Observe `makeConnection` function there is only single call to behavioural functions we have removed redundant code from main.
+2. **Reusability of code**: Observe `makeConnection` function there is an only single call to behavioural functions we have removed the redundant code from main.
 3. **Code would be compact**: Observe earlier `main` function & newer one.

 ### How virtual function works
 ![](https://github.com/VisheshPatel/CPP_Templates/blob/master/images/How%20virtual%20function%20works.png)

-- When you declare any function virtual, compiler will transform(augment is precise word here) some of your code at compile time.
+- When you declare any function virtual, the compiler will transform(augment is the precise word here) some of your code at compile time.
-- Like in our case class protocol_t will be augmented by a pointer called vptr which points to virtual table.
+- Like in our case class protocol_t will be augmented by a pointer called vptr which points to the virtual table.
-- This is nothing but a array of void pointer which includes offset/address of your virtual function.
+- This is nothing but an array of a void pointer which includes offset/address of your virtual function.
 So that it can call your function through that table rather than calling it directly by adding offset to `this` pointer.

-So if you call function `authenticate()` using pointer of protocol_t
+So if you call function `authenticate()` using a pointer of protocol_t
 ```
 protocol_t *protocol;
 protocol->authenticate();